Steam Machine price increase: impact on gamers and the gaming market

 - Availability of the Steam Machine is lower than Valve wanted, making the launch more difficult.

-- The Steam Machine price with a Steam Controller is £938, making it an expensive option compared with other consoles like the PlayStation 5 Pro.
+- The Steam Machine with a Steam Controller costs £938, making it an expensive option compared with other consoles like the PlayStation 5 Pro.

 GAME-scanner analysis

-The Steam Machine’s pricing has taken a notable turn since its announcement in November 2025.
+Pricing for the Steam Machine has taken a notable turn since its announcement in November 2025.
 Valve initially had a competitive price in mind, but the reality is that the cheapest configuration now costs more than $1,000.
-That is a significant increase that could put gamers off, especially given the price of the PlayStation 5 Pro, which is £790.
-Current component shortages have also contributed to this price rise, raising the question of whether the Steam Machine is still viable in an already saturated market.
-Limited availability makes it even harder for players to get hold of one, putting further pressure on the Steam Machine’s appeal.
+That’s a significant jump that could put off gamers, especially when compared with the PlayStation 5 Pro, which costs £790.
+Current component shortages have also contributed to the price increase, raising questions about whether the Steam Machine is still viable in an already saturated market.
+Limited availability makes it even harder for players to get hold of one, further putting pressure on the Steam Machine’s appeal.

 What does this mean for players?

 For gamers, this price increase means the Steam Machine sits in a price bracket that makes it difficult to compete with established consoles.
-Players now have to think carefully about their options, especially since the Steam Machine is not only more expensive, but also less available.
+Players now have to think carefully about their options, especially since the Steam Machine is not only more expensive but also less available.
 The question is whether the Steam Machine offers enough value compared with cheaper alternatives.
-This could lead to a drop in interest in the Steam Machine, especially if gamers are unsure whether they will even get the chance to buy one.
+This could lead to a drop in interest in the Steam Machine, particularly if gamers are unsure whether they’ll even get the chance to buy one.

 Timeline